Anker is known for making products that give you excellent bang for your buck and the Soundcore Liberty Air 2 are no exception. They will last you

-Jabra has quickly became a brand that is toe-to-toe with the big names in the audio business.
+Jabra has quickly become a brand that is toe-to-toe with the big names in the audio business.
 Its over-the-ear headphones had us impressed and so did the Elite Active 75t earbuds.
-They offer high-quality sound, a comfortable fit and 7.5 hours of music playback on a single charge and up to 28 hours when using the charging case to top them up.
+They offer high-quality sound, a comfortable fit and 7.5 hours of music playback on a single charge or up to 28 hours when using the charging case to top them up.

-As with its other pairs, Jabra has made an extra effort to optimize these buds for talking on the phone.
+As with its other headphones, Jabra has made an extra effort to optimize these buds for talking on the phone.
 The combination of mics and software wizardry makes the Jabra Elite Active 75t some of the best true wireless earbuds for phone calls.
-For a more thorough look into them, read our Jabra Elite Active 75t review
+For a more thorough look at them, check out our Jabra Elite Active 75t review

 If you're in the Apple ecosystem but working out isn't your priority, then the AirPods Pro are an easy choice.
 Unlike the regular AirPods, the Pros come with active noise canceling that's rivalling that of the Sony pair in quality.
-The drivers of the AirPods Pro deliver exceptional highs and mids, but aren't the bassiest earbuds out there.
-The battery life is also on the lower end, lasting 4.5 hours on a single charge and up to 24 hours when using everything the charging case can offer.
+The drivers of the AirPods Pro deliver exceptional highs and mids, but aren't the bassiest earbuds out there, focusing more on flat sound.
+The battery life is not too impressive, as they last about 4.5 hours on a single charge and up to 24 hours when using their charging case.

 Тhe Apple H1 chip is also on board and to top it all, the case comes with wireless charging.
 For iPhone users, the AirPods Pro are best noise canceling true wireless earbuds.
 Check our AirPods Pro review

 for an in-depth analysis.